-- Eat a diet high in roughage, such as bran cereals, fruits and leafy vegetables (click Fiber Content of Foods).
+Eat a diet high in roughage, such as bran cereals, fruits and leafy vegetables.
+You can find the fiber content of many foods in our Fiber Content of Foods charts.

 If you are considering pregnancy, your physician will want to know and advise you.
 There are risks to the mother and to the fetus as well, both with the disease and from some of the medications that are used to treat the disorder.
 If you are already pregnant at the time of diagnosis, close consultation with a physician with expertise in this situation is needed.

 Constipation usually is a short-term disorder which can be controlled by simple measures.
 However, the condition may reflect a more serious underlying disorder that can only be detected and treated by the physician.
 For chronic constipation, it is important that the patient understands how this occurs.
 Adequate dietary fiber is usually the first and perhaps the only step that needs to be taken.

 I have had trouble with my bowels since I was 12 yrs old.
 My bowel collapsed and I had diarrhea every day.
 After surgery I became very constipated and stayed that way for year.
 I have had more colonoscopy than anyone I know.
 A friend told me about your product and gave me some to try.
 There were time I did not have a bowel movement for 5 days or more.
 NOW all that has changed for me.
 I go at least every two to three days.
 They found that one reason for all my problems is my intestine is looped around the bowel.
 Now I can go without all the unbearable pain.
 Thank you so much for creating a marvelous product.
 (It has taken 71 yrs to help me with this problem).

 "I’ve been excited to find that the latest research shows the human gut to not just be the place where digestion ends, but the place where your health begins!”-

 Frank W. Jackson, MD